 To enable everyone to get a vaccine in a safe and controlled way, a prioritisation list has been established so the vaccine can be delivered to groups who need it first.

 We are working hard to plan the delivery of COVID 19 vaccinations.
-We are in the process of contacting non-housebound patients aged 80 years and OVER to book their appointments.

 This priority list is as follows: